 5.7.6 Appeals Hearing Board Meetings

 - When additional hearings are necessary to process appeals, the Appeals Officer shall determine and if additional hearings are necessary to accommodate appeals, the appeal’s officer may add hearings.

 5.7.7 Although active participation by legal counsel is not permitted, a third party observer may be allowed.
 This observer may not actively participate during the hearing process.
 The appellant must inform the Appeals Officer at least 48 hours prior to their hearing date if they wish to have an observer present and the name of that individual.

 6. TRAFFIC REGULATIONS

-6.8.1 The penalty for violation of any regulation prescribed in 6.0 will be a criminal penalty payable to District Court consistent with General Statute 20.
+6.3.1 The penalty for violation of any regulation prescribed in 6.0 shall be a criminal penalty payable to District Court consistent with General Statute Chapter 20.